 More than a decade ago, I was introduced to Benoni’s wines on a trip out west.
-While their few hundred cases each year are snapped up by top restaurants from Seattle to Santa Barbara (and plenty in NYC), they’ve managed to stay deliciously under the radar for most wine lovers.
+While most of their small production each year is snapped up by top restaurants from Seattle to Santa Barbara (and plenty in NYC), they’ve managed to stay deliciously under the radar for most wine lovers.

 But this new project is something entirely different – and I mean that in the best possible way.